EmmaEwert/KITTY/docs/manual/tilesets_and_tilemaps.rst

 exactly one associated image.
 For image collection tilesets, every tile has a separate associated image.

+..
+Note:: KITTY automatically adds a 1-pixel border to each grid-based tileset tile before using it.
+	This keeps the tiles from bleeding into each other, even with weird camera angles or settings.

 Tiled tilemaps are defined in ``.tmx``-files, and reference one or multiple ``.tsx``-files for the tiles in the tilemap.